ceph/sepia/doc/adding_users.rst

     wget http://ceph.com/sage/sepia-vpn-client.tar.gz
     tar zxvf sepia-vpn.client.tar.gz

 #.
-Create a new key.
+Create a new VPN password.
 Please use a descriptive user and host below so
    that both you and the lab admins can identify who you are (e.g., sage@flab)::

     sepia/new-client USER@HOST

-#.
-Send us the private key.
+    and capture its output to include in the ticket.
+This is your hashed VPN password.

 #.
 Some distros use 'nogroup' in /etc/groups; some use 'nobody'.
    If yours does not use 'nogroup', edit the 'group' line in